boscore/ibc_contracts/ibc.chain/README.md

 -------------------------------
 #### setlibdepth( lib_depth )
  - **lib_depth**, The range of this values is [50,330], the recommended value is 85
- - require auth is _self
+ - require auth of _self

 #### relay( action, relay )
  - **action**, the value must be "add" or "remove"
  - **relay**, the relay account
  - used to add or remove a relay account
- - require auth is _self
+ - require auth of _self

 #### fcinit( )
  - three table (_chaindb,_prodsches, _sections) will be clear.
  - this action is needed when repairing the ibc system manually
- - require auth is _self
+ - require auth of _self

 Actions called by ibc_plugin